FAQ

 The Website Carbon badge on my website shows ‘No result’.
 What can I do?

 If the Website Carbon badge on your website displays ‘No result,’ it is likely due to the Website Carbon API reaching its daily limit of requests when attempting to re-test your website.
-The badge is cached for 7 days, so it might take up to a week for the tests to run again.
+The badge uses a separate caching mechanism, so it can take a week or more for the tests to run again.
 Please be patient, and the updated result should be reflected on your badge once the re-testing process is completed.

 It depends on how you define private.
 You can test pages that are blocked from search engines, so long as they can be accessed without a password.
 Please be cautious testing these as every test will generate a public, search engine indexable results page (see below about deleting such pages).